JosephRidge/umoja/README.md

 - you will see a green notification card pop up

-- click on " Select Emeregency Group to Alert"
+- click on " Select Emergency Group to Alert"

 - select the respective Emergenecy group needed eg police, fire-fighters, Ambulance etc.